 large in either the positive or negative sense.

-Also, as well soon see, these limits may also have infinity as a value.
+Also, as we’ll soon see, these limits may also have infinity as a value.

-will need the following facts.
+at we will need the following two facts.

 Fact 1